freqn/s_app/coding_notes.md

 5. Rails routes - [A good read on rails routes](http://guides.rubyonrails.org/routing.html)

 6. Generate integration test: `rails g integration_test user_pages` will create user_pages_spec.rb

+7. Generate user's controller `rails generate controller Users new --no-test-framework`.
+In this case `new` is the action automatically generated in the `Users` controller because we specified it.
+This also creates a `users/new.html.erb` under 'app/views'